MrHohn/SimpleServerAndClient/ReadMe.txt

 ---------------------------------------------------------------
 FILES FOR TRANSFER

-	The files used for transfer from server to client is put in the files folder.
-Please simply put the folder in the same path as the Server.java file.
-There are totally three files: <intro.txt>, <gzip.txt>, <gcc.txt>.
+	The files used for transfer from server to client is supposed to be put in the same folder.
+Hence please simply put the files in the same path as the Server.java file.
+There are totally three sample files: <sample1.txt>, <sample2.txt>, <sample3.txt>.

 ---------------------------------------------------------------
 END